kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 4 - When I was having that alphabet soup, I never thought that it would pay off
 A code that prints all alphabets except q and e, we are going to use a conditional.

+## Task 5 - Numbers
+A program that prints all single digit numbers. followed by a new line.